samagino/Beginning-Student-Tables/README.md

 ## How to use
 ### easy way
 click me: https://samagino.github.io/tableMethodThing/

+note: the version of the Table Method Thing at this link may be several commits behind
 ### slightly less easy way that lets you play around with the code more
 1. clone the repo